Unsupervised Learning · Market Basket · 2025

 The Idea

 Standard market basket analysis asks: which products are frequently bought together?
-This project pushes that question one step further: which products are bought together by which kinds of customers?
+This project adds one more layer: which products are bought together by which customer types?

-The approach is a two-step pipeline.
-First, customers are grouped into coherent demographic segments using K-Means clustering.
-Then, association rule mining (Apriori) is applied within each segment separately.
-The result is a set of product affinity rules that are sharper and more actionable than anything the full-population analysis alone would surface.
+The method has two steps.
+First, customers are grouped into demographic segments with K-Means clustering.
+Then, Apriori association rules are mined inside each segment.
+The result is a set of product affinities that is sharper and more actionable than a full-population analysis.

 🗃